bergesinstitute/graf-method/book-4-unit-2.md

 #### Comentarios (comments)

 Podemos usar *beber* de manera intransitiva, y tiene un sentido completo: *Bebió mucho.*

-We can use *beber* intransitively, and it has a complete meaning: *He drank a lot*.
+💂 We can use *beber* intransitively, and it has a complete meaning: *He drank a lot*.

 Podemos usar *comer* de manera intransitiva, y tiene un sentido completo: *Comía en el restaurante.*

-We can use *comer* intransitively, and it has a complete meaning: *I was eating at the restaurant.*
+💂 We can use *comer* intransitively, and it has a complete meaning: *I was eating at the restaurant.*

 El verbo *comprar* es muy versátil: puede usarse de manera intransitiva (*compro mucho*), con objeto directo (*compré una casa*) o con objeto directo + objeto indirecto (*compré una flor a Laura*).

-The verb *comprar* is very versatile: it can be used in an intransitive way (meaning *to shop: I shop a lot*), with direct object
+💂 The verb *comprar* is very versatile: it can be used in an intransitive way (meaning *to shop: I shop a lot*), with direct object
 (*I bought a house*) or with direct object + indirect object (*I bought Laura a flower*).

 El verbo *lavar* necesita un objeto.
 No podemos decir *yo lavo mucho.*

-The verb *lavar* needs an object.
+💂 The verb *lavar* needs an object.
 We cannot say *I wash a lot.*

 El verbo *limpiar* puede actuar como un verbo intransitivo: *Este fin de semana voy a limpiar mucho.*

-The verb *limpiar* can act as an intransitive verb: *This weekend I am going to clean a lot.*
+💂 The verb *limpiar* can act as an intransitive verb: *This weekend I am going to clean a lot.*

 El verbo *llevar* siempre necesita un objeto.

-The verb *llevar* always needs an object.
+💂 The verb *llevar* always needs an object.

-Hay muchísimos verbos en esta categoría / There are many verbs in this category: *tener, escribir, recibir, alquilar, leer, olvidar, encontrar, perder, devolver, tomar, abrir, cerrar, cocinar...*
+Hay muchísimos verbos en esta categoría / 💂 There are many verbs in this category: *tener, escribir, recibir, alquilar, leer, olvidar, encontrar, perder, devolver, tomar, abrir, cerrar, cocinar...*

 > Cuando buscas un verbo en un diccionario, vas a ver que, al lado de la palabra, pone algo así como *vtr, tr, vi* o *it.* Esto se refiere a la transitividad del verbo.

-When you look up a verb in a dictionary, you will see that, next to the word, it says something like *vtr, tr, vi* or *it.* This refers to the transitivity of the verb.
+> 💂 When you look up a verb in a dictionary, you will see that, next to the word, it says something like *vtr, tr, vi* or *it.* This refers to the transitivity of the verb.

 > En gramática, cuando nos referimos a un objeto inanimado, es común utilizar el término *cosa* en su lugar, reservando el término *objeto* para objetos gramaticales (directos o indirectos).

-In grammar, when referring to an inanimate object, it is common to use the term *thing* instead, reserving the term *object* for grammatical objects (direct or indirect).
+> 💂 In grammar, when we refer
+to an inanimate object, it is common to use the term *thing* instead, reserving the term *object* for grammatical objects (direct or indirect).

 Y aquí tenemos algunos verbos que normalmente van con un objeto directo de persona — aunque algunos pueden funcionar bien sin objeto o tener objeto directo de cosa—.

-And here we have some verbs that usually go with a direct object of person - although some can work well without an object or have a direct object of "thing" type.
+💂 And here we have some verbs that usually go with a direct object of person - although some can work well without an object or have a direct object of "thing" type.

     Amar - to love